HexiScale: Facilitating Large Language Model Training over Heterogeneous Hardware: System Design and Implementation

-Regarding system implementation, we optimize our system in three ways.
-First, we support gradient accumulation and activation recompute to lower the data parallel communication cost and memory footprint.
-Second, we leverage APIs in FlashAttention-2~\cite{daoflashattention} to create transformer layers that support both tensor model parallelism and flash attention.
-We then implement our asymmetric pipeline parallelism with these transformer layers.\footnote{FlashAttention-3~\cite{shah2024flashattention} is released only for Hopper GPUs and thus is not supported, considering most heterogeneous GPUs are not in Hopper architecture.} Third, we support the asymmetric gradient synchronization logic by registering custom FSDP~\cite{zhao2023pytorch} communication hooks.
+\textbf{System implementation.} we optimize our system in four ways.
+First, we support gradient accumulation and activation recomputation to amortize data parallel communication cost and reduce memory footprint.
+Second, we leverage APIs in FlashAttention-2~\cite{daoflashattention}\footnote{\sys also supports FlashAttention-3~\cite{shah2024flashattention} on Hopper GPUs.} to create transformer layers with both tensor model parallelism and FlashAttention.
+We then implement our asymmetric pipeline parallelism---compatible with popular pipeline schedules such as GPipe~\cite{huang2019gpipe} and 1F1B~\cite{narayanan2019pipedream}---using these transformer layers.
+Third, we support asymmetric gradient synchronization logic by registering custom FSDP communication hooks. \ryan{Fourth, \sys incorporates a customized NCCL-based communication layer to support collective-communication across heterogeneous GPUs~\footnote{Note that only NVIDIA GPUs are supported in our implementation, which directly supports NCCL for different GPU types.}. \sys initializes NCCL-communication-groups for data-, tensor model-, and pipeline-parallelism to configure collective-communication across heterogeneous GPUs.
+GPUs within one communication group can communicate.}